Yung-Beef/subsocial-docs/docs/faq/TokenClaimFAQ.md

 ![](https://play-lh.googleusercontent.com/vi8tcaqARzKWlxbPDm9sFnf23LSElbmAyAhdY5cBZsU7ROR6feOJ_To8V6tof3Qvtg=s180-rw)

 Now we need to install the Polkadot.js extension.
 Open the Yandex browser.
 Follow [this link](https://polkadot.js.org/extension/) and select Download for Chrome (this will work in the Yandex browser).
-Then you are transferred to the page of the chrome online store, press the "Install" button and re-confirm with the "Install extension" button.
+Then you are transferred to the Chrome store, press the "Install" button and re-confirm with the "Install extension" button.

 ![](https://i.ibb.co/zsrJFSP/Screenshot-45.png)
 ![](https://i.ibb.co/bKqmh5Y/Screenshot-46.png)